 The Interdisciplinary Certificate in Disability and Diversity Studies (DDS) is a 15 credit graduate level (master’s, doctoral, and post-doctoral) program sponsored by the Center on Disability Studies (CDS) in the College of Education.
-An interdisciplinary approach to disabilities and diversity issues, the program attracts students across disciplines such as education, social work, psychology, public health, law, nursing, and political science.
+CDS also offers both graduate and undergraduate level Disability Studies courses that can be taken as electives.
+An interdisciplinary approach to disability and diversity issues, the program attracts students across disciplines including, but not limited to, education, social work, psychology, computer science, sociology, public health, law, nursing, and political science.
 Students participate in interdisciplinary experiences with the goal to acquire skills in joint planning, decision-making, goal setting and to understand contemporary disability issues, research, and effective practices from a social, political, cultural and historical context.

-The certificate courses are offered through distance education.
-Typically, DIS 683 disability and diversity issues and DIS 681 multicultural issues in disabilities are offered each fall.
-DIS 684 interdisciplinary team development and DIS 68 seminar in disability issues are typically offered each spring.
-Non-residents (international and out of state students) may apply for DDS courses through outreach college and pay in-state tuition rates.
+All courses are offered through distance education.
+Non-residents (international and out of state students) may apply for DDS courses through Outreach College and pay in-state tuition rates.

 - Requirements for the Graduate Certificate